Uberi/speech_recognition/README.rst

 * Python 2.6, 2.7, or 3.3+
 * PyAudio (required only if you need to use microphone input)
+* PocketSphinx (required only if you need to use the Sphinx recognizer)
 * FLAC encoder (required only if the system is not x86-based Windows/Linux/OS X)

 Troubleshooting